-Hard copies of Towards Braiding are available for $30 CAD (price includes shipping).
+Hard copies of Towards Braiding are available for $30 CAD (price includes shipping) in the ArtsEverywhere Shop.
 All proceeds will be forwarded to Indigenous communities in Brazil who are part of our broader network.
-Click the button below to order your copy:

 Towards Braiding, a book available here as a PDF and the accompanying program of artist residencies, gatherings, workshops, and other forms of engagement are part of a learning journey that Musagetes, the organization that hosts ArtsEverywhere, has embarked on to transform ourselves, our organization, and, hopefully, the wider communities of which we are part.
 As we have learned over the past four years of expressing a desire to work with Indigenous people, people of colour, and their many communities, our best intentions are not always aligned with our actions, and our most carefully designed plans are not always matched up with our aspirations.
 Often, we don’t even recognize that the frameworks we use—comprised of desires, intentions, plans, and actions—are the wrong starting points altogether.

 Musagetes’ journey towards braiding together ways of being and knowing started with relationships falling apart.
 At that point, the easiest choice for the organization was to bail out of the conflict and start again without being able to learn the wider lessons that the falling apart was teaching.
 But a different invitation was put on the table: to stay with the trouble, to learn from the failures, to work through the different dimensions of the problem apart and together, to do it for the benefit not only of ourselves, but also for other groups and organizations.
 We decided to accept this challenge and the risks involved.
 In the beginning we were concerned this would be about blame, shame and guilt.
 It took us a while to understand that there was another form of relation, which was unthinkable for us from the outset, that was being offered as a way forward.